JoergHolz/LocalAdmin/README.md

 | "tooltip" |String| tooltip to display |
 | "parameters" |String| optional parameters like "&key=value"|

-A typical URL scheme link looks like (For better reading the example is urldecoded.):
+A typical URL scheme link looks like this (Example is urldecoded.):

 ```
 localadmin://the_script_name.scpt?siteroot=http://your_website.com&agent_platform=Mac+OS+X&agent_browser=Safari&path=/path/to/project/add_to_path&key=value
 ```

-The path is created from your project path + add_to path.
+The path is created from your project path + add_to_path.
 You need the add_to_path to address files or folders which are deeper located in your project.

 LocalAdmin urlencodes all parameters.